marascoben/gw-algo/README.md

 # gw-algo

-> This repository is for read-only purposes.
+> This repository is for submission and archive purposes.
 If you're a student, remember to do your own work!
 If you use any portion of code from these samples in your work, you must have a comment linking back to this repository.

-This is a collection of completed projects from graduate level Algorithms
+A collection of project submissions for the graduate level Algorithms course a The George Washington University (CSCI 6212)